my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 **Magic Key**

-Type `/` to open a menu of commands, where you can e.g., insert a citation, typset text.
+Type `/` to open a menu of commands, where you can e.g., insert a citation, typset text, insert math block.

+Q: How to insert inline math?
+A: Type `$` to open the inline math, then type your math formula, and type `$` again to close the equation.

+Q: How to insert a math block?
+A: Type `$$` followed by a space to create a block.
+Or use the Magic Key `/` to open the command menu, and choose "Insert math block".
+Then you can type your math formula in the block.

 **Tool bar**